GuidoAMoreira/pompp/README.md

 pompp is an R package used for presence-only data where marks are associated with the locations.
 It will get more functionalities over time and the newest version will always be available in this page.

+**Note:** Github CRAN test fails because of the long runtimes for the examples, but the fact that it's in CRAN means that it works.

 # Installing pompp

 The CRAN version can be installed with